-It’s a bit chilly outside but if you’re anything like me, it’s nice to get some fresh air, even during the colder months so get your warm weather gear together to hit the trails and hike!
+It’s warming up outside so get your gear together to hit the trails and hike!
 The Westerly Land Trust has some great nature trails right here in our neck of the woods, so dust off the backpack, don’t forget water and a snack (Bogue’s Alley in Pawcatuck offers delicious breakfast and lunch sandwiches), and treat your feet to a comfortable pair of hikers as you discover Wahaneeta Preserve, just one of the many Westerly Land Trust preserves.

 Having not hiked this property before and being a tad directionally challenged I had trouble finding the parking lot to Wahaneeta Preserve even though the trail map on The Westerly Land Trust property clearly marked the parking lot located off of Moorehouse Road.